itpp-labs/pos-addons/pos_mobile/README.rst

  POS Mobile
 ============

-Module applies new css and qweb if system is detected as mobile (implicitely via userAgent or explicitely  m=1 url parameter).
+Module applies new css and qweb if system is detected as mobile (implicitely via userAgent or explicitely via m=1 url parameter).

 Credits
 =======